sveltetools/svelte-pathfinder/README.md

 Router will automatically perform `pushState` to browser History API and listening `popstate` event if the following conditions are valid:

 * router works in browser and global objects are available (window & history).
+* router works in browser which is support `pushState/popstate`.
 * router works in top-level window and has no parent window (eg. iframe, frame, object, window.open).

-If any condition is not applicable, the router will work properly but without side-effect.
+If any condition is not applicable, the router will work properly but without side-effect (changing URL).

 ## License